vemonet/graphdb-on-openshift/README.md

 # Login to the OpenShift cluster
 oc login https://<openshift-url>:8443 --token=<openshift-token>

-# Go to the project where you want to deploy Apache Flink
+# Go to the project where you want to deploy GraphDB
 oc project my-project
 ```